 The sand and mountain gazelle are in IUCN categories Endangered and Vulnerable respectively.
-The population of mountain gazelle is believed to be a few hundred worldwide only.
 Major threats include illegal hunting for meat and live capture for pets and private collections.
 Habitat loss through agricultural development, fencing pasture for cattle, construction of roads and settlement is also a major threat.
 The DDCR is critical refuge for these gazelles and their numbers and ecology need to be monitored regularly.

 Finally, the three flagship birds that will be monitored by the expedition as well are classed by IUCN as Vulnerable (Macqueen’s bustard and lappet-faced vulture) or Least Concern (pharaoh eagle owl).
 All three species serve as important indicators of ecosystem health and integrity.

-Arabian oryx (Oryx leucoryx), Gordon’s wildcat (Felis silvestris gordoni), sand fox (Vulpes rueppellii), sand gazelle (Gazella leptoceros), mountain gazelle (Gazella gazella), Macqueen's bustard (Chlamydotis macqueenii), pharaoh eagle owl (Bubo bubo), lappet-faced vulture (Torgos tracheliotos).
+Arabian oryx (Oryx leucoryx), Gordon’s wildcat (Felis silvestris gordoni), Arabian red fox, (Vulpes vulpes), sand fox (Vulpes rueppellii), sand gazelle (Gazella leptoceros), mountain gazelle (Gazella gazella), Macqueen's bustard (Chlamydotis macqueenii), pharaoh eagle owl (Bubo bubo), lappet-faced vulture (Torgos tracheliotos).

-Other species present, all in true sandy and rocky desert habitat: Arabian red fox, Arabian hare, Ethiopian hedgehog and the lesser jerboa.
+Other species present, all in true sandy and rocky desert habitat: Arabian hare, Ethiopian hedgehog and the lesser jerboa.
 There are also a number of reptiles, such as the monitor and spiny-tailed lizards, and both residential and migrating bird species, such as the long-legged buzzard.
-All in all, 70 plant, 17 mammal, 26 reptile, 126 bird and 89 insect species have been identified in the DDCR.
+All in all, 74 plant, 18 mammal, 26 reptile, 140 bird and 300 insect species have been identified in the DDCR.

 Specific activities are usually decided the night before.
 The whole set-up of the expedition is quite flexible so that you can participate according to the weather (usually sunshine and warm temperatures), your skills and general fitness and how you feel on the day.
-Your typical day may consist of taking your survey group’s 4WD into the desert to (1) check, service or set live or camera traps, or (2) find and follow a herd of oryx or gazelles, or (3) assist with collaring an oryx, wildcat or sand fox and (4) recording flagship bird species as you come across them during your other activities.
-Research groups will return to the field base for the night where food is prepared by the expedition cook.
+Your typical day may consist of taking your survey group’s 4WD into the desert to (1) check, service or set live or camera traps, or (2) find observation points using your GPS and conduct area surveys from there to record data of oryx, gazelles and other study species, or (3) find red fox dens using your GPS and classify them according to activity level at the den sites or (4) assist with collaring wildcat or sand fox, or (5) record flagship bird and other species of interest as you come across them.
+Research groups will return to the field base for the night for dinner.
 Please note that every member of the expedition will be rotated through all activities.

 The Dubai Desert Conservation Reserve (DDCR) is an area of 225 km² that comprises 4.7% of Dubai’s land area.
 Conservation in this area started in 1999 when the Al Maha Desert Resort was opened within a protected area of 27 km² (Al Maha Reserve).
 One of the first conservation actions of the reserve was a wildlife reintroduction programme for Arabian oryx and the two indigenous gazelle species (sand as well as Arabian gazelle), as well as programmes for the protection of other key components of the ecosystem, in particular the vegetation (close to 6000 indigenous trees were planted in 1999 to create a natural seed bank, which has now led to germination of indigenous plants).
 In 2001 the resort management began a major environmental audit of the surrounding area.
 Following this audit a proposal was submitted to the Dubai government on the formation of a formal national park.
 The proposal was accepted and sanctioned almost immediately and work began on protecting the area to be known as the Dubai Desert Conservation Reserve.